Intro program: Mechanical Engineering

 Interested in one or both activities?

-Please fill out a short questionnaire Study association for Engineering will organize nice introduction activities for you
+Study association for Engineering will organize nice introduction activities for you

 The study association for Engineering studies is called Amoras.
 They will organize nice introduction activities for you.
 Unfortunately, due to the corona measures, these introduction activities cannot take place in the usual form.
 Nevertheless, the enthusiastic students of Amoras would like to welcome you with various fun activities spread over 2 days: